kubernetes/autoscaler/vertical-pod-autoscaler/docs/faq.md

 2. CPU-only VPA:
 * Use controlledResources: ["cpu"] when you want to automate CPU resource allocation
 * Useful when memory requirements are stable but CPU usage varies

+### Special requirements when running in AKS?

+When running a webhook in AKS, it blocks webhook requests for the kube-system namespace in order to protect the system.
+See the [AKS FAQ page](https://learn.microsoft.com/en-us/azure/aks/faq#can-admission-controller-webhooks-impact-kube-system-and-internal-aks-namespaces-) for more info.

+The `--webhook-labels` paramater for the VPA admission-controller can be used to bypass this behaviour, if required by the user.

+### Special requirements when running in EKS with Cilium?

+When running in EKS with Cilium, the EKS API server cannot route traffic to the overlap network.
+The VPA admission-controller Pods either need to use host networking or be exposed through a service or ingress.
+See the [Cilium Helm installation page](https://docs.cilium.io/en/stable/installation/k8s-install-helm/) for more info.